GIALaboratory/gialaboratory.github.io/report-results/changelog/index.md

 #### Added

 - [isReportUpdated](https://gialaboratory.github.io/report-results/reference/reportupdated.doc.html) allows you to determine whether a report has been updated after a given date and time.
 See [Checking for Stale Reports](https://gialaboratory.github.io/report-results/docs/#checking-for-stale-reports) for details.
+Calling `isReportUpdated` does not incur a quota lookup.
 - [Quota](https://gialaboratory.github.io/report-results/reference/quota.doc.html) now returns an array of [Quota Buckets](https://gialaboratory.github.io/report-results/reference/quotabucket.doc.html).
 This gives information for each of your lookups purchased, the number of lookups remaining, and the expiration date of the purchase.
 For more information, please see [Quota Monitoring](https://gialaboratory.github.io/report-results/docs/#quota-monitoring) in the API Documentation.
 - Tips for migrating from the legacy Report Check API have been added to the [API Documentation](https://gialaboratory.github.io/report-results/docs/#migrating-from-the-legacy-report-check-api) page.
 Short codes for [culet size](https://gialaboratory.github.io/report-results/docs/#culet-size), [girdle thickness](https://gialaboratory.github.io/report-results/docs/#girdle-thickness), and [girdle condition](https://gialaboratory.github.io/report-results/docs/#girdle-condition) are listed.